More than just exercise...

 Experience

-Alex moved to New Zealand in 2016, working in different clinics and gyms on vocational, pain and rehabilitation contracts, as well as clinic physiotherapy, before becoming a clinic manager and clinical mentor.
-Alex specialised in pain management, becoming the pain management clinical lead for Auckland within his company, working alongside pain specialists, psychologists, occupational therapists, social workers, dieticians and a wider MDT, coordinating care for individuals with complex pain needs.
-Whilst in New Zealand, Alex completed his postgraduate certificate in rehabilitation at Auckland University of Technology.
+Alex moved to New Zealand in 2016, working in clinical and gym-based settings, and managing patients with complex pain presentations and vocational needs.
+Alex worked as a clinic manager and clinical mentor, before specialising in pain management, working as the Auckalnd clinical lead for pain management, involving leading a multidisciplinary team involving pain specialists, psychologists, occupational therapists, social workers, dieticians, coordinating care for individuals with complex pain needs.
+Alex gained extensive experience in complex pain management and biopsychosocial management during this time.Whilst in New Zealand, Alex completed his postgraduate certificate in rehabilitation at Auckland University of Technology.

 Alex continues to lecture alongside his private work, and is also employed as a specialist physiotherapist and FCP within the NHS.
 Alex is in the process of completing both his postgraduate certificate in higher education and his level 2 FCP portfolio.